Rueda de prensa contra impunidad Santander y sus abusos en el mundo

 The Santander Bank is the largest financial institution in Spain by profit volume, and it emerged strengthened by the financial crisis.

-Although Santander has not been one of the entities stained by loud mismanagement scandals such as with Caja de Ahorros or Bankia, in which perhaps due to the strong politicization of its managers led them to feel completely immune and to act in an openly criminal way with an absolute sense of impunity, and therefore it is not an immaculate entity.
+Although Santander has not been one of the entities stained by loud mismanagement scandals such as with Caja de Ahorros or Bankia, in which perhaps due to the strong politicization of its managers led them to feel completely unpunished, but that does not mean that it is an immaculate entity.
 Its operations have simply been much more professional and careful; It is a traditional, non-politicized Bank, and that is where it’s authentic power resides.
 Really the level of political and media influence of Santander Bank has been far superior to that of other entities, and this has allowed it to escape unharmed from possible scandals.

 The tax regularization of the Botin family, the subsequent judicial process and its shameful ending with the so-called “Botin Doctrine” shows us the level of power we are talking about.
 How is it possible for the family that owns the main bank of the country to acknowledgea millionaire tax fraud millionaire (200 million euros, the largest known) through accounts of HSBC in Switzerland and the subject is simply filed away and forgotten?